 What You See…Is What You Are is also live (from the summer of ’78), but shared half-and-half with tour partners Here &Now, a horrid hippie offshoot of Gong.
 Worse (even discounting the tinny sound) still, such disillusion had set in that Perry remade his song as “Action Time Lemon” in sheer disgust.
 While a move towards edge music could be seen coming — further spurred by Mick Linehan (later in the Lines) replacing Kim Turner — ATV here sounds aimless and desperate.
 Vibing Up the Senile Man was made by Perry and stalwart bassist Dennis Burns; while some of the lyrics are eloquently impassioned, Perry’s tuneless vocals ride atop music that’s up the pseudo-avant creek without a paddle.

 Perry launched the Good Missionaries — who were, unfortunately, nothing special — during one period of ATV’s dissolution.
 This band recalls Frank Zappa at his most pointless; the music meanders without form or reason.
-Creating this chaos may have been enjoyable for the people involved (including Henry Badowski), but that doesn’t justify its release.
+Creating the chaos that filled Fire From Heaven may have been enjoyable for the people involved (including Henry Badowski), but that doesn’t justify its release.
 Perry’s subsequent solo outing belies its title by dishing up more of his semi-tortured recitation of what-a-bloody-world-it-is to the tune of…well, no recognizable tune at all.

 By Sol, ATV had changed again (just Perry and one James Kyllo), so forget musical progress or even continuity.
 Plus, the sound stinks.
 “Every Day” is a decent enough number rendered nearly unlistenable by strange guitar distortion (like an uncorrectable technical glitch); a similar problem mars “The Word.”
 The most succinct and catchy track, “Pain Barrier,” is undercut by cymbal echo.
 The sound of “Affecting People” is merely mediocre but, as with the other three, the all-important words just aren’t clear.
 For fans only.